Joan-w/Delani-Studio/README.md

 Project capabilities                           |         input                           | ouput
 -----------------------------------------------|-----------------------------------------|-------------------------------------------------
-Show and hide what we do icons                 |       Click toggle over icons           |   Read along what we do on icons Respond to users mouse related activities      |       Mouse hovering                    |   Project names upon hovering over the portfolio
+Show and hide what we do icons                 |       Click toggle over icons           |   Read along what we do on icons Respond to user's mouse related activities     |       Mouse hovering                    |   Project names upon hovering over the portfolio
-Capture visitor's information                  |       Name, email & message             |   Alert user if some form fields not filled
+Save user's information                        |       Name, email & message             |   Alert user if some form fields not filled

 # SUPPORT & COLLABORATION